flairNLP/transformer-ranker/docs/01-walkthrough.md

 print(language_models[:5])
 ```

-The `language_models` list contains identifiers for each model:
+The `language_models` list contains string identifiers for each model:

 ```console
 ['distilbert-base-cased', 'typeform/distilroberta-base-v2', 'bert-base-cased', 'SpanBERT/spanbert-base-cased', 'roberta-base']
 ```

-Feel free to create your own list of models.
+Feel free to create your own list of model names.
-We suggest exploring models that vary in pretraining tasks (masked language modeling, replaced token detection or sentence-transformers)
-and those trained with different data (multilingual, domain-specific models).
+We recommend including models that were pre-trained on different tasks and datasets.

 ## Step 3.
 Ranking Language Models

 You have now selected a task with its dataset (TREC) and a list of LMs to rank.

 In most cases, you can use our ranker with default parameters.
-Often, it is more efficient to downsample the data a bit to speed up ranking:
+Often, it is more efficient to downsample the dataset to speed up ranking:

 ```python
 from transformer_ranker import TransformerRanker